futuregrid/deprecated-teefaa/doc/source/usersguide.rst

  28.i132                    i6_sampleuser      tfadmin         00:00:00 R dispatch
  29.i132                    i51_sampleuser     tfadmin         00:00:00 R dispatch

-In this example, teh user *sampleuser* got i6 and i51.
+In this example, the user *sampleuser* got i6 and i51.
 Now the user can login to them as root. ::

  [sampleuser@i136]$ ssh root@i6 # or i6r.idp.iu.futuregrid.org if you access from external.